yale-redcap/yes3-exporter/README.md

      a.
 Select ‘**Field**’ for object type, then select the event and type the field name.

-     - As you type, the field will auto-fill with matching text.
+     - As you type, the field will auto-populate.

           <img src="media/Add_fields_auto_populate.png"  width="60%" height="60%">